justin-tay/json-schema-validator/doc/1.x/README.md

 #### OpenAPI Support

-The OpenAPI 3.0 specification is using JSON schema to validate the request/response.
-The library has support for the OpenAPI 3.0 and OpenAPI 3.1 dialects.
+The OpenAPI 3.0 specification is using JSON schema to validate the request/response, but there are some differences.
+With a configuration file, you can enable the library to work with OpenAPI 3.0 validation.

 #### Minimal Dependencies